kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 expanding twice of Z_extracted.
 We should think about how to harmonize these to make sure that we maintain key separation.]]

-This value is placed in an "encrypted_server_name" extension.

-The client MUST place the value of ESNIKeys.public_name in the "server_name" extension.
-(This is required for technical conformance with {{!RFC7540}};
-Section 9.2.)
-The client MUST NOT send a "cached_info" extension {{!RFC7924}}
-with a CachedObject entry whose CachedInformationType is "cert".
+A ClientHello sent in response to a HelloRetryRequest MUST be transformed by replacing the content of the "server_name" extension from the true server name to the public name.
+The "encrypted_server_name" extension is not used.

 ### Handling the server response {#handle-server-response}

-If the server negotiates TLS 1.3 or above and provides an "encrypted_server_name" extension in EncryptedExtensions, the client then processes the extension's "response_type" field:

-- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
-The client then proceeds with the connection as usual, authenticating the connection for the origin server.
+When the negotiated version is TLS 1.3 and client receives the first encrypted record, it generates two traffic secrets: one using the ClientHello before the ESNI transformation as the handshake transcript, and the other using the ClientHello post ESNI transformation.
+One of these two traffic secrets is promoted to the handshake traffic secret using the following procedure.

+If the encrypted record can be sucessfully decrypted using the former traffic secret, it means that the server has received and recognized the protected server name.
+Then, that traffic secret is promoted to the handshake traffic secret, and the handshake continues accordingly.

-- If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in
+Otherwise, the latter traffic secret is promoted to the handshake traffic secret, as the server was unable to unwind the ESNI transformation.
+The client then proceeds with the handshake, authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.
-  {{auth-public-name}}.
-If authentication or the handshake fails, the client MUST return a failure to the calling application.
-It MUST NOT use the retry keys.

-  Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required" alert.
-It then processes the "retry_keys" field from the server's "encrypted_server_name" extension.
+After the handshake successfully concludes with the public name authenticated, the client MUST check if it has received an "encrypted_server_name" extension as part of EncryptedExtensions.
+If one was found, the client can regard that the ESNI keys as securely replaced by the server.

-  If one of the values contains a version supported by the client, it can regard the ESNI keys as securely replaced by the server.
-It SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
+Then, if the payload of that extension contains an ESNI keys that can be used by the client, then it SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
 The value may only be applied to the retry connection.
 The client MUST continue to use the previously-advertised keys for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

-  If none of the values provided in "retry_keys" contains a supported version, the client can regard ESNI as securely disabled by the server.
-As below, it SHOULD then retry the handshake with a new transport connection and ESNI disabled.
+If none of the ESNI keys being provided is usable, the client can regard ESNI as securely disabled by the server.
+It SHOULD then retry the handshake with a new transport connection and ESNI disabled.

-- If the field contains any other value, the client MUST abort the connection with an "illegal_parameter" alert.

-If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.
+If the server negotiates an earlier version of TLS or authentication fails, the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.
 If an earlier version was negotiated, the client MUST NOT enable the False Start optimization